spurll/tournament/readme.md

 Instructions
 ------------

 The config.py file contains values for HOST and SERVER_NAME for local testing and for running deployed on your own server.
 Comment out the appropriate line (and, if deploying, edit the SERVER_NAME appropriately).
 Make note of the PORT number specified, as this is also required to connect.
+Before running for the first time, run db_create.py.
 Then simply execute run.py.

 Requirements
 ------------

 * flask
 * flask-login
-* sqlalchemy 0.9+
+* sqlalchemy
 * python-ldap

 Bugs and Feature Requests